top of page

 The National Rental Relief Program (NRRP) started in January 2020 to help Tenants in the U.S. apply for benefits offered by county, state, and federal agencies.

-NRRP helps assist with the application submission process to ensure that applications submitted are in full compliance.
-In 2020, tenants' applications were denied for the simplest things such as failure to upload documents, not responding promptly to case managers, and missed interviews.
+NRRP helps with the application submission process to ensure that applications submitted are in full compliance.
+In 2020, tenants' applications were denied for the simplest things, such as failure to upload documents, not responding promptly to case managers, and missing interviews.
 NRRP is a community partner that works with Attorneys, Landlords, Courts, and Funding Agencies across the U.S. to help reduce the homeless crisis that is currently happening in 2025 due to a lack of guidance and understanding of the eviction crisis and the consequences of what is happening to the tenant once they have been evicted.
-60% of Tenants who were evicted report that it is difficult to rent anywhere in the U.S. In 2022 NRRP began helping Tenants seal evictions that are currently on their record and resolving negative credit reportings to help gain a fresh start.
+60% of Tenants who were evicted report that it is difficult to rent anywhere in the U.S. In 2022, NRRP began helping Tenants seal evictions that are currently on their record and resolving negative credit reports to help gain a fresh start.
 Once you are enrolled in the NRRP, you may request a referral for the FRESH CREDIT PROGRAM

 What is the difference between Funding Agencies and NRRP?

-Upon enrollment in the Rental Relief Program, an administrator will contact the Landlord to verify program enrollment to report updates on rental assistance application status including Full Compliance, Non-Compliance, Pending, Approvals, or Denials.
+Upon enrollment in the Rental Relief Program, an administrator will contact the Landlord to verify program enrollment to report updates on rental assistance application status, including Full Compliance, Non-Compliance, Pending, Approvals, or Denials.
 Payment arrangements with a Landlord often help prevent TENANTS from being evicted while waiting for your application to be completely processed.
 Enrollment in the NRRP does not guarantee approvals before or after any upcoming court hearing date.
 Funding can take 1 to 6 months to process.
 Agencies such as CHAP, CAP, etc. will not make ANY contact with your landlord other than sending an IRS W-9 form and a Landlord Verification Form that asks the landlord for the amount of rent owed by the tenant.
-Agencies WILL NOT help assist a Tenant with court filings (motion, appeals, or eviction seals).NRRP helps assist Tenants through the entire eviction process beyond receiving funding for the rent.
+Agencies WILL NOT assist a Tenant with court filings (motions, appeals, or eviction seals).NRRP helps assist Tenants through the entire eviction process, beyond receiving funding for the rent.

 NRRP is a proud supporter of the Eviction Diversion Program (EDP), a collaborative effort to help tenants facing eviction maintain stable housing.